The magnificent Silver Strand Beach in Mayo is tucked away a short drive from the town of Louisburgh.

 2. Parking

 Access to the beach is along a single track which has plenty of lay-bys and is well-surfaced.
-The car park has ample parking and public toilets right next to the beach, and even on the warmest of days, you shouldn’t have too much trouble parking.
+The car park (here on Maps) has ample parking and public toilets.
+Do note that, on those sometimes rare sunny days, getting parking here can be tricky.

 3. Swimming